vipinagrawal25/MeMC/README.md

 ```bash
 exe_memc para_file.in out
 ```
 + Lower the tip position by changing tip_pos_z in parafile.
 Note, if the tip_pos_z penetrates the membrane then we use the snapshot from earlier simulation where the tip position was higher.
-Run memc again.